 Helps Soften Age Spots & Evens Skin Tone

-Not only can retinol help to reduce the appearance of acne scars, but it can aid in visibly softening age spots while evening your skin tone and improving your complexion2.
-Our Kate Somerville experts indicate that mild discoloration may see a noticeable improvement after three to six months of regular use while more severe cases may require up to twelve months of use before you see significant results.
+Not only can retinol help to reduce the appearance of acne scars, but it can aid in visibly softening age spots while evening your skin tone and improving your complexion.
+Our Kate Somerville Skin Health Experts report that clinic clients with mild discoloration have seen a noticeable improvement after three to six months of regular use while more severe cases may require up to twelve months of use before you see significant results.

 Tips for Using Retinol Products

-● Only use retinol products at night.
-Because retinol products trigger the skin to remove dead skin cells from the surface of the skin and replace them with newly regenerated skin cells, the skin can be more sensitive to sunlight.
+- Only use retinol products at night - Because retinol products trigger the skin to remove dead skin cells from the surface of the skin and replace them with newly regenerated skin cells, the skin can be more sensitive to sunlight.
 To prevent photosensitivity side effects, only use retinol products at night.
-If you must use retinol in the morning, be sure to apply sunscreen over the top of the product, although doing so should already be part of your daily routine!
+If you must use retinol in the morning, be sure to apply sunscreen over the top of the product to avoid sun damage, although doing so should already be part of your daily routine skincare steps!

-● Allow your skin to adjust.
+- Allow your skin type to adjust.
 Some skin is more sensitive to retinol than others, causing redness and other visible signs of irritation.
 Make sure you slowly ramp up your usage of retinol products so your skin can become accustomed to their presence.
-If your goal is to eventually use a retinol product 3 or 4 times per week, start with once or twice weekly usage before building up your frequency.
-This will minimize any irritation side effects.
+If your goal is to eventually use a retinol product 3 or 4 times per week, start with once or twice weeklyusage before building up your frequency.
+This will minimize any irritation side effects